 At the Orthopedic & Sports Medicine Center, our experienced wrist surgeons and staff are proud to offer exceptional orthopedic care to people throughout the communities of northwest Missouri and northeast Kansas.
 Our doctors are available at our office in St. Joseph, Missouri, as well as at the Mosaic Medical Center in Maryville, Missouri, the Northwest Medical Center in Albany, Missouri, the Wright Memorial Hospital in Trenton, Missouri, the Benedictine College in Atchison, Kansas, and the Hiawatha Community Hospital in Hiawatha, Kansas.

-Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. Corey Trease, and Dr. Brian Duncan, have years of experience in treating patients with a variety of wrist injuries or conditions.
+Our board-certified orthopedic surgeons, Dr. Daniel Smith, and Dr. Corey Trease have years of experience in treating patients with a variety of wrist injuries or conditions.
 Our orthopedic wrist surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.

 If a wrist injury or condition is keeping you from living the life you love, schedule an appointment with one of our specialty-trained wrist surgeons by requesting an appointment online or calling (816) 233-9888.